 Before 1963, nearly all children got the measles by the time they were 15.
 Many of those who were infected developed encephalitis and long-term complications, and the virus was responsible for tens of thousands of hospitalizations and hundreds of deaths each year.
 A vaccine became available in 1963.
 But, as Safdar points out, we don’t have a treatment for measles.

 “The fact that we have this highly effective vaccine has meant the difference between kids living with measles and dying of measles — as is still happening in many countries where people don’t have access to the vaccine,” she says.
 “To see the ravages that these preventable diseases cause, you have to go back several decades in this country, or you have to visit a country where the vaccine is not available.
 And if that doesn’t convince you, then nothing will.”

 In a perfect world, we wouldn’t have a pandemic on our hands.
-But since we do, we have to think about a perfect world where a novel virus has killed well over 500,000 people globally.
+But since we do, we have to think about a perfect world where a novel virus has killed well over 2.4 million people globally.

 “There are two ways of curbing a pandemic,” says Safdar.
 “You can either have natural disease in most of the population — such that people recover and become immune — or you can have a vaccine which artificially induces that immunity.”